systemvaz/A.I.-and-Machine-Learning/TensorFlow/ResNet CNN/README.md

 # TensorFlow ResNet Implementation

-This is a TensorFlow implementation of a ResNet convolutional neural network for image recognition and classification.
+This is a TensorFlow Keras implementation of a ResNet convolutional neural network for image recognition and classification.
 I have adapted it from the v2 Keras implementation at: https://keras.io/examples/cifar10_resnet/

 There is additional support added for multi-GPU training if required.
 See the section **Key Variables** below for enabling options.